-The OFA will continue to provide financial advice and implementation support on government asset optimization options and initiatives, including the additional share offerings as part of the government's plan to broaden the ownership of Hydro One.
-The OFA is also providing advice on optimizing the value of certain of the Province's real estate assets, such as the head office lands of the Liquor Control Board of Ontario, head office properties of Ontario Power Generation, and the Seaton lands.
+The OFA will continue to provide financial advice and implementation support on government asset optimization options and initiatives, including the broadening of ownership of Hydro One shares.
+The OFA is also providing advice on optimizing the value of certain of the Province's real estate assets, including the Seaton and Lakeview lands.
+The OFA will continue to provide analysis, advice and implementation support on the Trillium Trust, including dedicating amounts to the Trillium Trust and plans for drawing down funds.

 Financial analysis and advice will be provided to the Minister of Finance on the electricity sector and the impact of related policy initiatives on the Province's finances (including those of OEFC) and the economy.
-In addition, ongoing support will be provided for the implementation of ONFA, managing the debt and other liabilities of OEFC, the NIER program and the IEI.
+In addition, ongoing support will be provided for: working with the Ministry of Energy, Ministry of Finance, OPG and the Independent Electricity System operator on financing underlying the Fair Hydro Plan; ONFA, including working with OPG and the Canadian Nuclear Safety Commission (CNSC) to satisfy OPG's financial guarantee requirement to the CNSC on decommissioning and nuclear waste obligations; managing the debt and other liabilities of OEFC; the NIER program and the IEI.